Su Nuraxi of Barumini Half-Day Trip

 What is Su Nuraxi of Barumini?

-Su Nuraxi of Barumini is a significant archaeological site in Sardinia, known as the best-preserved example of a nuraghe.
-Dating back to the Bronze Age (16th to 13th centuries BC), the site features a central structure with a main tower and four smaller towers connected by a bastion.
-A village developed around the complex, including dwellings and daily life facilities.
-Discovered in the 1950s by archaeologist Giovanni Lilliu, Su Nuraxi was designated a UNESCO World Heritage Site in 1997 due to its historical and cultural significance.
+Su Nuraxi of Barumini, one of the most significant archaeological sites in Sardinia, is the best-preserved example of a nuraghe, a type of megalithic tower found on the island.
+Dating back to the Bronze Age, between the 16th and 13th centuries BC, the site features a central structure with a main tower surrounded by four smaller towers connected by a bastion.
+A village developed around the complex with dwellings and daily life facilities.
+Discovered in the 1950s by archaeologist Giovanni Lilliu, Su Nuraxi was designated a UNESCO World Heritage Site in 1997 for its historical and cultural significance.

 A Journey into Sardinia's History